Hindenburg Line: German preparations

 German reconnaissance aircraft surveyed all of the Western Front over the winter of 1916–1917 to look for signs of Anglo-French offensive preparations.
 The design of the Siegfriedstellung (Siegfried Position, later known by the Allied powers as the Hindenburg Line) was drawn up by Colonel Kraemer, an engineer from supreme headquarters (OHL) and General Lauter, the Inspector General of Artillery.
 Construction was organised by Rupprecht and Kuhl; when the plans were ready the line was divided into sectors and officers from the General Staff, gunners and engineers were appointed to oversee construction, which was expected to take five months.
-The defences were built by German construction companies, who brought skilled workmen to fabricate ferro concrete emplacements, while 12,000 German and 3,000 Belgian labourers and 50,000 mainly Russian prisoners of war dug the trenches.
+The defences were built by German construction companies, who brought skilled workmen to fabricate concrete emplacements, while 12,000 German and 3,000 Belgian labourers and 50,000 mainly Russian prisoners of war dug the trenches.
 (Note: The Hague Rules allowed prisoners of war to be used as labourers but not on work concerned with warlike activities.)
 The building works absorbed most of the cement, sand and gravel production of occupied France and Belgium plus that of west Germany.
 Transport of materials was conducted by canal barge and railway, which carried 1,250 trainloads of engineering stores, although the building period from October 1916 to March 1917 meant that only about eight trains a day were added to normal traffic.
 Mass-production techniques were used to produce items for the position.
 Steel-reinforced concrete dug-outs for infantry squads and artillery-observation posts were standard designs and all woodwork was made to a pattern.

 The line was 90 mi long and built for a garrison of twenty divisions, one every 4.5 mi.
 Telephone cables were deeply buried and light railways built to carry supplies to the defences.
 The position had two trenches about 200 yd apart, with sentry garrisons to occupy the front trench.
 The main line of defence was the second line, which was equipped with dugouts for most of the front garrison.
 Fields of barbed wire up to 100 yd deep, were fixed with screw pickets in three belts 10–15 yd wide and 5 yd apart, in a zig-zag so that machine-guns could sweep the sides, placed in front of the trench system.
 Artillery observation posts and machine-gun nests were built in front of and behind the trench lines.
 Where the lay of the land gave observation from behind the system, it was built on reverse slopes (a Hinterhangstellung), with a short field of fire for the infantry, according to the experience of the Western Front defensive battles of 1915 and 1916, when forward-slope positions had been smashed by observed Franco-British artillery-fire.